-The hold-down assembly consists of several floating rollers which rest on top of the product as it exits the gate assembly area.
-The assembly applies pressure to the product, giving the discharge belt the proper amount of contact and friction needed to pull product away from the gate assembly area.
+The hold-down assembly consists of several bearing rollers which rest on top of the product as it exits the gate assembly area.
+With the correct amount of pressure applied to the product, the discharge belt will have the proper amount of contact and friction needed to pull product away from the gate assembly area.
 Incorrect hold-down pressure can cause overlap or insufficient gap between one product and the next.

-Adjust the hold-down rollers to the proper amount of pressure to allow the discharge belt to pull and separate the bottom sheet as it exits the gate assembly area.
+Adjust the hold-down assemblies to the proper amount of pressure to allow the discharge belt to pull and separate the bottom sheet as it exits the gate assembly area.